alanng10/class-lang/Docue/Article/Word/a.md

 Word "filter" has meaning that is filter.

-Word "unique" has meaning that is only one in type.
+Word "onfon" has meaning that is only one in type.

 Word "proced" has meaning that is procedure.